AdobeDocs/commerce-php/src/pages/developer/components/plugins.md

 ## After methods

-Magento runs all after methods following the completion of the observed method.
-Magento requires these methods have a return value and they must have the same name as the observed method with 'after' as the prefix.
+The application runs all after methods following the completion of the observed method.
+The application requires these methods have a return value and they must have the same name as the observed method with 'after' as the prefix.

 You can use these methods to change the result of an observed method by modifying the original result and returning it at the end of the method.